virtuozzo/cloudscripting-docs/docs/quick-start.md

 <h3>Use Actions</h3>

-<p dir="ltr" style="text-align: justify;">Cloud Scripting comes with several generic actions out of the box - see the <a href="http://docs.cloudscripting.com/reference/actions/" target="_blank">Actions</a> section to find out the list of them.</p>
+Cloud Scripting comes with several generic actions out of the box - see the <a href="http://docs.cloudscripting.com/reference/actions/" target="_blank">Actions</a> section to find out the list of them.

-<h3>Define user input parameters</h3>

-Customize your app's input parameters that should be specified by a user before the installation.
-For that, see the <a href="/creating-templates/user-input-parameters/" target="_blank">Getting User Input</a> documentation page.

 <h3>Rely On Troubleshooting</h3>

 Follow the <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Troubleshooting</a> guide if you experience any issues.
 See the <a href="/creating-templates/custom-scripts/" target="_blank">Custom Scripts</a> section.

 <h3>Explore More Complex Examples:</h3>